 Empowering Future Engineers through the SQUARES Project at CST

-The College of Science and Technology (CST) successfully conducted student training programmes under the SQUARES Project, Sustainability and Quality Assurance for Academic Governance and Redesign of Engineering Studies, as part of Work Package 7.
+The CST successfully conducted student training programmes under the SQUARES Project (Sustainability and Quality Assurance for Academic Governance and Redesign of Engineering Studies) as part of Work Package 7.

-Led by Project Coordinator Dr. Tashi, the programme aimed to strengthen students’ practical knowledge and exposure to emerging engineering challenges and sustainable technologies.
-A total of 151 undergraduate engineering students from Architecture, Civil Engineering, and Electrical Engineering programmes participated in the training sessions during May 2026.
+Led by the Project Coordinator, Dr Tashi, the initiative aimed to strengthen students’ practical knowledge and exposure to emerging engineering challenges and sustainable technologies.
+A total of 151 undergraduate engineering students from Architecture, Civil Engineering, and Electrical Engineering programmes participated in the training sessions conducted during May 2026.

-The sessions were delivered by CST faculty members Karma Tempa, Sonam Chuki, Namgay Tenzin, Namgay Om, and Leki Dorji through interactive lectures and hands-on BYOD learning activities.
+The training was delivered by dedicated CST faculty members: Karma Tempa, Sonam Chuki, Namgay Tenzin, Namgay Om, and Leki Dorji through interactive lectures and hands-on BYOD (Bring-Your-Own-Device) learning activities.

 - Energy Efficiency and Resource Audits